 Yes, but please note the contact information you provide in your registration form will be the information that is used by SOCAP to contact you regarding the submission and they will be responsible as SOCAP's initial point of contact regarding the session idea.

 How many sessions will SOCAP Open have at the conference?

 SOCAP traditionally hosts 140+ sessions of various types at our flagship event in San Francisco.
-In 2018, more than 50% of our content (~75 sessions) came from SOCAP Open, and our programming team develops additional content independent of SOCAP Open.
+In 2018, more than 50% of our content (~75 sessions) came from SOCAP Open, and our programming team develops additional content independent of SOCAP Open Virtual.
 This is our seventh year democratizing the programming of the event and the quality and quantity of the submissions keeps rising!
 This year, we have moved to an online format, so all content from SOCAP Open Virtual will be done virtually.

 How much weight do votes from the public have in the selection process?